 Evangelicals are a case in point.
-My work on Republican factions, contained in the book I co-authored with Professor Dante Scala, The Four Faces of the Republican Party, found that very conservative voters who highly value social issues comprise about 25% of the party.
+My work on Republican factions, contained in the book I co-authored with Professor Dante Scala, found that very conservative voters who highly value social issues comprise about 25 percent of the party.
 These voters today are very afraid that liberal and progressive judges will slowly circumscribe their ability to practice their religion in their daily lives.
-They tended not to support Trump during the primaries, instead backing the Texas senator Ted Cruz.
+They tended not to support Trump during the primaries, instead backing the Texas Sen. Ted Cruz.
 Their support for Trump now is highly transactional: so long as he nominates the judges they think will protect their beliefs and way of life, they will overlook virtually anything else he says or does.